awsdocs/amazon-ecs-developer-guide/doc_source/windows_task_definitions.md

 ## Windows Sample Task Definitions<a name="windows_sample_task_defs"></a>

-Below is a sample task definition that can help you get started with Windows containers on Amazon ECS\.
+Below is a sample task definition to help you get started with Windows containers on Amazon ECS\.

 **Example Amazon ECS Console Sample Application for Windows**
 The following task definition is the Amazon ECS console sample application that is produced in the first\-run wizard for Amazon ECS; it has been ported to use the `microsoft/iis` Windows container image\.